 The Lilyfield Skate Plaza is consistent with the heritage characteristics of the Leichhardt Park landscape heritage item.

-Based on the environmental assessment undertaken in this REF, approval of the proposal is justified, subject to any reasonable conditions based upon the suggested mitigation measures outlined in Section 5.0 of this report.
+Based on the environmental assessment undertaken in this REF, approval of the proposal is justified, subject to conditions being imposed reflecting the mitigation measures outlined in Section 8.0 of this report.

 Prepared and Certified by: